shanep-cs2/shanep-cs2/_docs/coding-standards.md

 compile on the computers provided in CCP241. **If your program fails to compile it will be awarded 0 points**.
 Absolutely no partial credit will be given if your program does not compile.

-You can access the lab computers remotely via ssh or you can go to the lab and use a work station directly.
+You can access the lab computers remotely via ssh or you can go to the lab and use a workstation directly.

-## Functional requirements
+## Functional Requirements

-Your code must meet all the functional requirements that are listed in the specification document (located in your github repository).
+Your code must meet all the functional requirements that are listed in the specification document (located in your GitHub repository).
 Functional requirements are worth 65% of the lab grade.
 Partial credit will be given for functional requirements if applicable.